jozavala-msft/data-accelerator/Local-Tutorial-Outputs-to-disk.md

     ```
     ls
     ```
-  - Navigate to a particular folder
+  - Navigate to a particular folder.
+Inside it, you will notice that the data is stored in folders based on YYYY/MM/dd/hh/mm/<batch interval> and contains a single file per output.
     ```
     cd <folder name>
     ```